 documents the decision in its records.

-Interpretation: In cases where expectant parents have made an adoption plan prior to the child's birth, the program can make or support a preliminary match before the birth, and makes a final decision or recommendation on the match only after the child is born and the child study is completed and reviewed.
+Interpretation: In cases where expectant parents have made an adoption plan prior to the child's birth, the organization can make or support a preliminary match before the birth and makes a final decision or recommendation on the match only after the child is born and the child study is completed and reviewed.

-Interpretation: Programs must follow guidelines set forth in the Multi-Ethnic Placement Act and the Indian Child Welfare Act and should take into account birth parents' expressed desires and the importance of keeping siblings together.
+Interpretation: Organizations must follow guidelines set forth in the Multi-Ethnic Placement Act and the Indian Child Welfare Act and should consider birth parents' expressed desires and the importance of keeping siblings together.
 When there is any conflict in these preferences or priorities the organization engages administrative personnel and legal counsel as needed to make its decision and carefully documents its deliberations and a rationale for its decision.

-Interpretation: When the organization is working with American Indian and Alaska Native children and families, tribal representatives and service providers must be involved in placement decisions and placement changes in order to ensure compliance with the Indian Child Welfare Act, which requires that preference be given to families in the following order: (1) a member of the child’s extended family, (2) families who are members of the child’s tribe, and (3) other American Indian or Alaska Native families.
+Interpretation: When the organization is working with American Indian and Alaska Native children and families, tribal representatives and service providers must be involved in placement decisions and placement changes to ensure compliance with the Indian Child Welfare Act, which requires that preference be given to families in the following order: (1) a member of the child’s extended family, (2) families who are members of the child’s tribe, and (3) other American Indian or Alaska Native families.

-Alternative placement preferences established by the child’s tribe may apply, and the court may also take into consideration the preferences of the child or his/her birth parents.
+Alternative placement preferences established by the child’s tribe may apply, and the court may also take into consideration the preferences of the child or their birth parents.

-Interpretation: When the program does not have responsibility for making the decision, it should provide input in the process whenever possible and/or review the placement decision and provide feedback when necessary to express any questions or concerns about the match.
+Interpretation: When the organization does not have responsibility for making the decision, it should provide input in the process whenever possible and/or review the placement decision and provide feedback when necessary to express any questions or concerns about the match.

-AS 8.07
+AS 9.07

+The organization notifies prospective adoptive parents of the match and provides in writing all non-identifying information that can be provided about the child and birth family, including:.

+the child’s placement history and reasons for each placement change;

+any history of abuse or neglect;

+physical, mental, developmental, and behavioral health history, including prenatal substance exposure if applicable;

+any previous assessments, diagnoses, and interventions provided;

+all available and relevant family medical and genetic history; and

-The program notifies prospective adoptive parents of the match and provides a referral package which includes the child study and all non-identifying information that can be provided.Interpretation: The organization must not withhold or misrepresent any information concerning the child.
-Intentional misrepresentation or concealment or withholding of information can negatively impact children and families and put the organization at risk for litigation.
+all other available information that is appropriate to disclose.

+Interpretation: The organization must not withhold or misrepresent any information concerning the child.
+Intentional misrepresentation, concealment, or withholding of information can negatively impact children and families and put the organization at risk for litigation.
+Additionally, some states stipulate the information that must be included in a report and which persons or entities are authorized to prepare it.
-Examples: Examples of practices to implement the standard include:.

-informing prospective adoptive parents in advance of any limits on information gathering and disclosure;

-maintaining detailed records of the receipt and provision of information;

-providing information in writing even when providing it verbally; and

-training staff on procedures for collecting and disclosing information and documentation requirements.
+Interpretation: Some elements may not apply to infant adoptions.

+Examples: Examples of practices to implement the standard include: (1) informing prospective adoptive parents in advance of any limits on information gathering and disclosure, (2) maintaining detailed records of the receipt and provision of information, and (3) training staff on procedures for collecting and disclosing information and documentation requirements.
+Examples: Regarding element (f), additional information may include (1) school records, (2) the child or birth family’s religious and ethnic background, (3) any property or assets owned by the child, (4) whether the child is eligible for state or federal adoption subsidies, and (5) information regarding the birth parents’ educational level attained and occupation.

+NA The organization provides child-focused recruitment only.

-AS 8.08
+AS 9.08

-The program allows the prospective adoptive parents at least two weeks to consider the match and provides needed information, counseling, training, and ongoing assessment of the suitability of the match based on the information in the referral, the home study, and any new information received.
+The organization allows prospective adoptive parents at least two weeks to consider the match and provides information, counseling, training, and ongoing assessment of the suitability of the match based on the information in the referral, the home study, and any new information received.